 For the latest data, click here.

-While overall investment volume was up, deal counts were down from Q1/19.
-Startups closed 19 VC deals in Q1/20, down from 26 deals during the same quarter last year.
+While volumes are up from last year, deal counts have dropped off considerably.
+Startups closed 46 VC deals in the first half of ’20, down from 55 deals during the same period last year.

 Prepared by Greater Houston Partnership Research